 If you are unsure what divorce is or whether you are eligible to apply for a divorce or if you don’t know how to obtain a divorce or understand how it fits into your family law case more broadly, we invite you to browse our detailed webpages below.
 These pages have been created by Armstrong Legal’s family law team to answer the common questions that our clients have and to provide you with further help and guidance about divorce.

-- Be an Australian citizen;
+- be an Australian citizen; or

-- Be domiciled in Australia; or
+- be domiciled in Australia; or

-on the date in which the Application for Divorce is filed with the Court.
+on the date in which the application for divorce is filed with the court.

-Criteria for getting a divorce
+Criteria for getting a divorce in Australia

-- The marriage has broken down irretrievably;
+- the marriage has broken down irretrievably;

-- The parties have separated and lived separately and apart (this can occur under the one roof) for a continuous period of not less than 12 months;
+- the parties have separated and lived separately and apart (this can occur under the one roof) for a continuous period of not less than 12 months;

-- That there is no reasonable likelihood of cohabitation being resume by the parties.
+- that there is no reasonable likelihood of cohabitation being resume by the parties.

-Where parties resume the relationship on one occasion, for a period of less than three months, the period for which the parties were separated and lived separately up to the date of filing the Application for Divorce will be aggregated as though it were once continuous period.
+Where parties resume the relationship on one occasion, for a period of less than three months, the period for which the parties were separated and lived separately up to the date of filing the application for divorce will be aggregated as though it were once continuous period.

 Attending the divorce hearing

-Parties should always attend the Divorce Hearing, particularly in circumstances where the Application is either made by only one party or if there are children of the marriage under the age of 18.
+Parties should always attend the divorce hearing, particularly in circumstances where the application is either made by only one party or if there are children of the marriage under the age of 18.

-The Court may require the parties or legal representatives to address the Court on this fact.
+The court may require the parties or legal representatives to address the court on this fact.

 When does the divorce order take effect?

-Once the Court has granted a Divorce Order, the Order will take effect one month and one day after the Order was granted by the Court.
+Once the court has granted a divorce order, the order will take effect one month and one day after the order was granted by the court.

-Parties who have been granted a Divorce Order and who have not had their property settlement finalised by way of a Court Order or Financial Agreement, have 12 months from the date the Divorce Order was granted to apply to the Court for a property settlement.
+Parties who have been granted a divorce order and who have not had their property settlement finalised by way of a court order or financial agreement, have 12 months from the date the divorce order was granted to apply to the court for a property settlement.